torynet/opera-workspace-tab-manager/README.md

 # Workspace Tab Manager

-A browser extension for Opera that lets you quickly move all tabs from one window to another, making it easier to reorganize entire workspaces across different screens or windows.
+A browser extension for Opera that helps manage tabs across windows and workspaces.

 ## Why Opera?